donaldboulton/publiuslogic/src/pages/about/index.md

 ## Features

+PubliusLogic is a complex Gatsby Site and not for React programing beginners.

 > ✔️ Complete Website Suite - Pages = Home, Blog, About, Privacy, Sitemap and Contact

 * Netlify CMS for Content Management